Campervan hire in Europe

 It’s at this moment that you remember where you spent the night, parked alongside a small lake, trees leaning over as though they want to touch the water too.
 In the background, a fabulous chateau lies in waiting for your visit today.
 This isn’t a dream.
 This is your life, your travels, your own piece of perfection.

+It’s memories like these that keep us travelling in motorhomes and campervans in Europe over and over again.
 They represent freedom and spontaneity, that feeling of being able to do whatever we want, whenever we want.

+This may not be a comprehensive list, but it’s our list, and we’ve never gone wrong following it.
 If you are new to the wonderful world of campervanning, then this beginners guide to campervan hire in Europe will assist you with your planning.

-Plan your motorhome itinerary
+How to plan your motorhome itinerary

 The planning for this can vary greatly, but use the following as a starting point to guide the type of campervan you will need.

-TIP: If you’ve never travelled in a campervan before, I would highly recommend that you don’t try to see the world in a short period of time.
 Motorhomes are best suited to slow travel, allowing you to take the time to meander through countryside and towns long enough to absorb it.
 On a map, towns can seem relatively easy to get to.
 Remember that the terrain in Europe can be difficult, and any passage through the mountains will take much longer than anticipated.
 A trip that looks like it can take 30 minutes can take hours.

 These are some examples of the trips we’ve done.
 One takes 42 days and crosses six countries, the other is 20 days and we remained in a small pocket of France.
 Anything can be done, it just depends on how much time you have and how fast you want to go.